-Thread bunching up under the fabric when you sew?
+Thread bunching up or looping under the fabric when you sew?
 (10 things to do)

 thread bunching up under the fabric